Lower-Cost Neighborhoods with Rising Prices

 These areas have a high share of lower-income renters, families, and seniors who are vulnerable to displacement when costs increase.

 Many of these households are already cost-burdened, meaning they spend a substantial amount of their income on housing.
-For most households, cost-burden is likely high due to low incomes and not yet exacerbated by high housing cost.
+For most households, cost-burden is likely high due to low incomes and not yet exacerbated by high housing costs.

 Challenges with maintaining affordable housing